erikgrinaker/toydb/docs/examples.md

 1
 ```

-Complete 64-bit floating point support is also provided, included handling of infinity and NaN:
+64-bit floating point arithmetic is also supported, including infinity and NaN:

 ```sql
 toydb> SELECT 3.14 * 2.718;